finvansant/AppLaud/README.md

 # Applaud

-AppLaud gives you the means to rank audience feedback for any group presentation, meetup, conference using the simple metric of applause.
+AppLaud gives you the means to rank audience feedback for any group presentation, meetup, or conference using the simple metric of applause.

 ![alt tag](https://raw.github.com/finvansant/AppLaud_app/master/public/applaud_logo.png)